A new foundation of quantum decision theory: Discussion

 But the ideals may also be connected to persons that I myself have little sympathy for.
 Extreme cases exist, like Adolf Hitler in Germany before and under the second world war, or Mafia bosses behind criminal decisions made by gang members.
 Extending this to my own opinions, I am also tempted to point at Vlademir Putin behind certain decisions made by 70 percent of the Russian population, and Donald Trump behind many of the decisions made by rightwing Americans.

 What are then my own ideals?
-During my work with the quantum foundation, I have had a strong religious faith, as discussed explicitly in the two articles Helland (2022d) and Helland (2023d).
+During my work with the quantum foundation, I have had a strong religious faith, as discussed explicitly earlier in this book and in the two articles Helland (2022d) and Helland (2023d).
 I do believe in the existence of a God, and I have sympathies with the best sides of all religious beliefs.
 Personally, I have chosen to be a Christain, but I do well understand people that have made other choices here.
 Religion is definitely connected to culture.

 In making concrete decisions, I also rely on various ideals related to specific persons that I look up to.